 On their first day of the meeting, Messi asked his friend Lucas Scaglia “Who’s that?”.
 He replied… “She is my Cousin!”
 Leo later (at age nine) wrote eight-year-old Antonella a love letter in which he exclaimed:

 “ONE DAY, YOU AND I WILL BE BOYFRIEND AND GIRLFRIEND.”

 Antonela Roccuzzo’s Boyfriend before Marriage to Lionel Messi:

 Football fans believed she and Messi were total childhood sweethearts.
-Truth is, this wasn’t the case.
+The truth is, this wasn’t the case.
 Distance once spoilt their relationship.

 This happened during the heat of the Argentine’s battle with his growth hormone deficiency disease in Spain.
 It was a time Lionel Messi’s family left Rosario to Spain to have him treat his disease while playing for FC Barca.

 During that time, Leo and Antonela broke up.
 This happened after she later gave up hopes of seeing her man.
 Antonela Roccuzzo moved on and began dating this boy you see here.

 Did you know?… Antonella’s ex-boyfriend dealt with his heartbreak in a gentle-man fashion.
 In his words which he told a local Argentine newspaper;

 “ANTONELA ROCCUZZO DUMPED ME, BUT AT LEAST SHE DIDN’T LEAVE ME FOR ANY OLD BLOKE.
 I AM HAPPY SHE DUMPED ME FOR NO OTHER THAN LIONEL MESSI…”

 La Pulga re-claimed his girlfriend and after two years, he made his romance public.
 Three years later, both Messi and Antonella agree to become husband and wife.